aplosdev/aplos/README.md

 Now that Aplós is an NPM Package, a release cycle is required.
 There is a new version every Saturday at 16:00 GMT for regular small updates (if there are changes), and for more critical updates every time there is a need.

+Sometimes this schedule isn't followed, but it is the general rule.

 ### Versioning

 Aplós uses [Semantic Versioning](https://semver.org/), so you can understand the changes by looking at the version number (using the `major.minor.patch` format).